lelis718/MusicPracticePlanner/docs/architecture.md

 The diagram shows a decomposition of the whole Music Practice API in a project structured level.
-APIs and MessageQueueListener are the main entrypoints of the package, responsible to gather the information on the Music For now, since the application will run in a single server, same database system can be used for the PracticeDatabase and MusicDatabase
+APIs and MessageQueueListener are the main entrypoints of the package, responsible to gather the information on the Music For now, since the application will run in a single server, same database system can be used for the PracticeDatabase and RepertoireDatabase

 * **[Gateway](#511-gateway-blackbox)**: The entrypoint of the application, it will use MusicPracticePlannerAuthAPI as authority on the JWT Token validation